lmehra/simplepay/Readme.md

 	* @param string paymentType

 7.requestPaymentStatus:

-Method to make request for payment status of both Async and Sync payments
+Method to make request for payment status.
+Parameter 'id' can be fetched using token registration methods (response variable 'id' or 'registration' can be used).

 	* Requires:
-	* @param string userId
-	* @param string entityId
-	* @param string password
 	* @param string id

 8. createTokenWithInitialRecurringPayment:

-Method to create token and make payment synchronously.
+Method to create token or register user's credit card and make payment synchronously.
+This method also initialize payment for recurring payment.
 This API is going to return you token id in "id" array variable.
 You need to store this "id" for future reference, to know your payment status or deleting token you are going to use this token id.
+Parameter "registrationId"  in response is used for various methods for making recurring payments and same is used as 'id' for getting payment status.

 	* Requires:
-	* @param string userId
-	* @param string entityId
-	* @param string password
 	* @param float amount
 	* @param string currency
 	* @param string paymentBrand
 	* @param string paymentType
-	* @param int cardNumber
+	* @param int card.number
-	* @param string cardHolder
+	* @param string card.holder
-	* @param int cardExpiryMonth
+	* @param string card.expiryMonth
-	* @param int cardExpiryYear
+	* @param int card.expiryYear
-	* @param string cardcvv
+	* @param string card.cvv

 9. requestRecurringPaymentWithToken:

 Method to create token and make payment synchronously.
+This method also used for making repeatative recurring payments.

 	* Requires:
-	* @param string userId
-	* @param string entityId
-	* @param string password
 	* @param float amount
 	* @param string currency
 	* @param string paymentBrand
 	* @param string paymentType
-	* @param int cardNumber
+	* @param int card.number
+	* @param string card.holder
-	* @param string cardHolder
+	* @param string card.expiryMonth
-	* @param int cardExpiryMonth
+	* @param int card.expiryYear
-	* @param int cardExpiryYear
+	* @param string card.cvv
-	* @param string cardcvv
+	* @param string registrationId

 How simplepay works: https://docs.simplepays.com/tutorials/server-to-server